 The train from Brussels to Amsterdam will take roughly two hours and will drop you right in the heart of Amsterdam.

 Amsterdam, Holland (2 Nights, 3 days)

 Anyone who knows me will know about my love of Holland, this country welcomes you with open arms and then takes hold of you.
 I am actually planning on writing a post for a weeks itinerary around favourite Dutch cities, but for this trip, I suggest you just stick to Amsterdam.

 Amsterdam in the summer is stunning, wander down the canals and hire bikes to make the most of your time, as many of the cities in this 2-week Europe trip, it gets busy in the summer, but do not let it put you off, it is a fantastic place to visit.

 For a place to stay, I recommend investing in a little bit of luxury at this point by booking into The Hoxton.

-So your last leg is a bit of a long one at six hours but you do have to change trains in Hanover, so this could easily be added in as an additional city to break up the journey.
+So your last leg on your 2 week Europe trip is a bit of a long one at six hours but you do have to change trains in Hanover, so this could easily be added in as an additional city to break up the journey.

 Berlin, Germany (2 Nights, 2 days)

-All times, stations and prices are correct at time of writing, however, please check with the train companies before travel.
+All times, stations and prices are correct at time of writing this 2 week Europe itinerary, however, please check with the train companies before travel.